react-navigation/react-navigation.github.io/versioned_docs/version-5.x/navigation-events.md

 - `target` - The route key for the screen that should receive the event.
 For some events, this maybe `undefined` if the event wasn't related to a specific screen.
 - `preventDefault` - For some events, there may be a `preventDefault` method on the event object.
 Calling this method will prevent the default action performed by the event (such as switching tabs on `tabPress`).
 Support for preventing actions are only available for certain events like `tabPress` and won't work for all events.

 One thing to keep in mind is that you can only listen to events from the immediate parent navigator.
 For example, if you try to add a listener in a screen is inside a stack that's nested in a tab, it won't get the `tabPress` event.
-If you need to listen to an event from a parent navigator, you may use `navigation.dangerouslyGetParent()` to get a reference to parent navigator's navigation prop and add a listener.
+If you need to listen to an event from a parent navigator, you may use `navigation.getParent()` to get a reference to parent navigator's navigation prop and add a listener.

 There are 2 ways to listen to events: